Categories: Life

 Food Dehydrator & Trail Recipes

-Do they prefer to make their own backpacking food?
-Consider getting a dehydrator and a trail food recipe book.
-The best are those with a fan in the back of the unit and an integrated shut-off timer.
+If they enjoy making their own backpacking food, consider getting a dehydrator and a recipe book specifically for trail food.
+The best dehydrators have a fan in the back and an integrated shut-off timer.
 We’ve been using Excalibur for over a decade and highly recommend this brand.
-For home use, consider the 5 or 10 tray Excalibur with the timer.
-An airfryer may also be a good choice instead of standalone dehydrator!
-See also our heat-safe backpacking food pouches which are designed for dried food storage and rehydrating with hot water on the trail.
+The 5 or 10 tray Excalibur models with a timer are great options for home use.
+Alternatively, an air fryer may be a better choice than a standalone dehydrator.
+Additionally, check out our heat-safe backpacking food pouches designed for storing dried food and rehydrating with hot water while on the trail.

 Backpacking Stove & Cookware